 As for Media.Net, here’s some income proof:

 Media net is actually earning me thousands of dollars per month lately.
 They’re a pretty damn good network.

 If you’re interested in Media Net make sure to check our full Media.Net Review here.

-And as a matter of fact, all my small niche sites where I’m using Adversal or Media.net receive no more than 100-200 visits per day.
+And as a matter of fact, all my small niche sites where I’m using Media.net receive no more than 100-200 visits per day.
 So less then 6k visits per month.
 What’s the secret?

 Because SEO traffic converts a lot better than referral or organic traffic, and because the ads can be generated based on the search queries too.

 Adsense pays a lot more for SEO traffic (hence I have $5 CPC on average) but the difference with Adsense is that you CAN make money even with Social or other types of traffic because Adsense is a program from Google.
 And if you use Google as a search engine, or if you use Chrome, GMail, Android, etc. Google can see the websites you’re surfing and the emails you’re receiving, and then put some convenient banners in front of your readers without them coming from search engine traffic.
 You won’t have $5 clicks, but you will earn at least a cents per click (usually $0.05 or more).